Soviet Union in World War II: Soviet push to Germany

 By the end of 1943, the Soviets occupied half of the territory taken by the Germans from 1941 to 1942.
 Soviet military industrial output also had increased substantially from late 1941 to early 1943 after Stalin had moved factories well to the East of the front, safe from German invasion and air attack.
 The strategy paid off, as such industrial increases were able to occur even while the Germans in late 1942 occupied more than half of European Russia, including 40 percent (80 million) of its population, and approximately 2500000 km2 of Soviet territory.
 The Soviets had also prepared for war for more than a decade, including preparing 14 million civilians with some military training.
 Accordingly, while almost all of the original 5 million men of the Soviet army had been wiped out by the end of 1941, the Soviet military had swelled to 8 million members by the end of that year.
 Despite substantial losses in 1942 far in excess of German losses, Red Army size grew even further, to 11 million.
 While there is substantial debate whether Stalin helped or hindered these industrial and manpower efforts, Stalin left most economic wartime management decisions in the hands of his economic experts.
 While some scholars claim that evidence suggests that Stalin considered, and even attempted, negotiating peace with Germany in 1941 and 1942, others find this evidence unconvincing and even fabricated.

 In November 1943, Stalin met with Churchill and Roosevelt in Tehran.
-Roosevelt told Stalin that he hoped that Britain and America opening a second front against Germany could initially draw 30–40 German division from the Eastern Front.
+Roosevelt told Stalin that he hoped that Britain and America opening a second front against Germany could initially draw 30–40 German divisions from the Eastern Front.
 Stalin and Roosevelt, in effect, ganged up on Churchill by emphasizing the importance of a cross-channel invasion of German-held northern France, while Churchill had always felt that Germany was more vulnerable in the "soft underbelly" of Italy (which the Allies had already invaded) and the Balkans.
 The parties later agreed that Britain and America would launch a cross-channel invasion of France in May 1944, along with a separate invasion of Southern France.
 Stalin insisted that, after the war, the Soviet Union should incorporate the portions of Poland it occupied pursuant to the Molotov–Ribbentrop Pact with Germany, which Churchill tabled.